-The album will feature the complete Broadway revival cast, led by Sharon D. Clarke in her Olivier-winning performance in the title role, alongside Alexander Bello as Jackie Thibodeaux, John Cariani as Stuart Gellman, Joy Hermalyn as Grandma Gellman, Arica Jackson as The Washing Machine, Tamika Lawrence as Dotty Moffett), Caissie Levy as Rose Stopnick Gellman, Adam Makké as Noah Gellman, Kevin S. McAllister as The Dryer and The Bus, Harper Miles as Radio 3, N’Kenge as The Moon, Nya as Radio 2, Jayden Theophile as Joe Thibodeaux, Nasia Thomas as Radio 1, Samantha Williams as Emmie Thibodeaux, Stuart Zagnit as Grandpa Gellman, and Chip Zien as Mr. Stopnick.
+The album features the complete Broadway revival cast, led by Sharon D Clarke in her Olivier-winning performance in the title role, alongside Alexander Bello as Jackie Thibodeaux, John Cariani as Stuart Gellman, Joy Hermalyn as Grandma Gellman, Arica Jackson as The Washing Machine, Tamika Lawrence as Dotty Moffett), Caissie Levy as Rose Stopnick Gellman, Adam Makké as Noah Gellman, Kevin S. McAllister as The Dryer and The Bus, Harper Miles as Radio 3, N’Kenge as The Moon, Nya as Radio 2, Jayden Theophile as Joe Thibodeaux, Nasia Thomas as Radio 1, Samantha Williams as Emmie Thibodeaux, Stuart Zagnit as Grandpa Gellman, and Chip Zien as Mr. Stopnick.

 "Producing Caroline, or Change and bringing its star, Sharon D Clarke, to Broadway have been extraordinarily satisfying, especially in light of the struggles of the past two years," says Roundabout Artistic Director and CEO Todd Haimes.
 "Being able to preserve it for all time—as our 25th cast album and the premiere recording for the Roundabout Records imprint with Broadway Records—means the world to everyone who worked so hard to get it here.
 I'm looking forward to many more collaborations with and his team."

-With book and lyrics by Tony Kushner and music by Jeanine Tesori, Caroline, or Change centers on a Black woman working as a maid for a Jewish family in 1963 Louisiana.
+With a book and lyrics by Tony Kushner and music by Jeanine Tesori, Caroline, or Change centers on a Black woman working as a maid for a Jewish family in 1963 Louisiana.
 The work, semi-autobiographical for Kushner, premiered in 2003 at Off-Broadway's Public Theater before moving to Broadway the same year.